victorhuangwq/story-to-manga/README.md

 ## How It Works

-1. **Story Analysis**: AI analyzes your story to identify main characters and setting
+1. **Story Analysis**: Gemini analyzes your narrative to extract characters, settings, themes, and emotional arcs
-2. **Character Design**: Generates detailed character reference images for consistency
+2. **Character Design**: Generates consistent character reference sheets with detailed visual descriptions
-3. **Story Breakdown**: Intelligently chunks your story into comic panels with optimal layouts
+3. **Comic Layout Plan**: Intelligently breaks your story into sequential panels with scene descriptions and dialogue
-4. **Page Generation**: Creates complete comic pages using character references for visual consistency
+4. **Panel Generation**: Creates manga/comic panels while maintaining character consistency using reference sheets
+5. **Create Shareable Image**: Combine panels and character designs into a 1200x1200px social media-ready image

 ## Usage

 1. Choose your preferred style (Manga or Comic)
 2. Paste your story (max 500 words)
 3. Click "Generate Comic"
-4. Watch as character designs appear first, then comic pages
+4. Watch as the AI progressively:
+   - Analyzes your story structure
+   - Creates character reference sheets
+   - Plans the comic layout
+   - Generates individual panels
-5. Download individual pages or all pages at once
+5. Download individual panels or create a shareable composite image

 ## Deployment to AWS Amplify